 The project proposes buildings with a combination of vertical and horizontal lapped siding and balconies similar to the existing multifamily buildings.
-The change in roof plane, building articulation, setbacks, step backs, and massing provide traditional architectural forms and the proposed landscaping will help to soften the buildings design.
+The change in roof plane, building articulation, and massing provide traditional architectural forms.

-Staff believes the project meets the Housing Element goals identified above However, the Commission felt the project is too dense and therefore too impactful on the adjacent single family residence, and that the benefits of the project were not enough to overcome these issues with just three affordable units.
-The Applicant has since worked with the City staff to develop a new Affordability Agreement that includes eight low-income units in addition to the three very low-income units previously proposed, and significant improvements were made to the design to further reduce its impact on the adjoining single family residence.
+Staff believes the project meets the Housing Element goals as outlined.
+However, the Commission felt the project is too dense, is too impactful on the adjacent single family residential, and that the incentives were not strong enough to overcome these issues with just three affordable units.